 You are specifically cautioned not to assume that any part or all of the mineral deposits in these categories will ever be converted into mineral reserves, as defined by the SEC.
 You are also cautioned that mineral resources do not have demonstrated economic value.
-Inferred mineral resources have a high degree of uncertainty as to their existence and to whether they can be economic analysis.
-It cannot be assumed that all or any part of an inferred mineral resource may not form the basis of an economic analysis.
-It cannot be assumed that all or any part of an inferred mineral resource may be upgraded to a higher category.
-A significant amount of exploration must be completed in order to determine whether an inferred mineral resource exists, that it can be economically or legally commercialized, or that it will ever be upgraded to a higher category.
+Inferred mineral resources have a high degree of uncertainty as to their existence and to whether they can be economically or legally commercialized.
+Under the SEC Mining Rules, estimates of inferred mineral resources may not form the basis of an economic analysis.
+It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
+A significant amount of exploration must be completed in order to determine whether an inferred mineral resource may be upgraded to a higher category.
+Therefore, you are cautioned not to assume that all or any part of an inferred mineral resource exists, that it can be economically or legally commercialized, or that it will ever be upgraded to a higher category.
 Approximately 97% of the NORI Area D resource is categorized as measured or indicated.